Public Affairs & Media Relations

 Magid always encourages parents to err on the conservative side.
 “I give credit to parents who are proactive.
 The sooner we can intervene, the better.
 Addiction results in physiological brain changes.
 It’s hard to go back to the pre-addicted brain.”

-For more information about ASSET, visit http://www.muschealth.com/psychiatry/services/child/ASSET.htm or call 843-792-5200.
-For infographics to use as a discussion starter with your teenager, visit the National Institute on Drug Abuse's inforgraphic site.
-It features the Montoring the Future 2012 Survey Results.
+For more information about ASSET, call 843-792-5200.
+For infographics to use as a discussion starter with your teenager, visit the National Institute on Drug Abuse's infographic site.
+It features the Monitoring the Future 2012 Survey Results.